 A more detailed Self Test can be found on Aron's website here .

 Reading the complete list of HSP traits was a huge relief to me - it meant I was essentially normal, part of a large group of people who largely go unrecognized by science or society.
-Now I could explain to my husband why I am the way I am.
-I can't comfortably live in a housing situation where there are shared walls (e.g. a condo or duplex), as I find uncontrollable noise from other people to be very disruptive and stressful.
-When I travel it's best that I not share a room with others (other than my husband, who's used to me), as I find I get stressed and overwhelmed if I don't have a private space to decompress on my own between activities.
+Now I could explain to people why I am the way I am.
+When I travel it's best that I not share a room with others (or make sure I have regular breaks/moments of escape) as I find I get stressed and overwhelmed if I don't have a private space to decompress on my own between activities.

 Now that I understand why I am the way I am, and that it's a real neurophysiological condition, I can look after myself properly and explain myself to others without being embarrassed or seeming "strange".

 It's hard to know if MJ had the same combination of traits, though there's no doubt that from a young age he was labeled as "shy", as many HSPs are, and was extraordinarily gifted and extroverted within the arts.
-Thirty percent of HSPs are extroverts, which is an interesting and logical explanation for my personality (as described above).
+Thirty percent of HSPs are extroverts, too.
 I'm naturally outgoing when I want to be, but need lots of down-time alone to balance busy times that involve lots of socializing or stimulation.

 What I do know is if that you're an HSP like me, this knowledge might help you finally be able to understand, celebrate and honor your unique package, instead of feeling ashamed or frustrated by who you are.
 Now go make yourself a soothing cup of tea, find a cozy quiet place to relax, and enjoy!